 What Is the Best Liquid to Use in a Smoothie?

-Some excellent choices include yogurt, milk, almond milk, coconut milk, coconut water, non-dairy milk, cold coffee, juice, and iced tea.
+Some excellent choices include yogurt, milk, almond milk, coconut milk, fruit juice, vegetable juice, coconut water, cold coffee, and iced tea.

 How Can I Make a Healthier Smoothie?

-Add some whey protein to your smoothie, and use coconut water if it needs to be thinned.
-Avocados, nut butters, and silken tofu are some other good options for nutrients and protein.
+For a healthier smoothie, avoid sweeteners and use minimal juice.
+Add some whey protein, ground flax, or chia seeds to your smoothie, and use coconut water if it needs to be thinned.
+Tender, leafy greens like baby spinach and kale add color and nutrition.
+Avocado, nut butter, and silken tofu are some good options for adding protein.